 Risk of attack by transnational terrorist groups exists throughout the country.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-Risk of violent crime (armed robbery) exists throughout the country, especially in the cities of Astana, Atyrau, Aktau, and Almaty, including areas frequented by expatriates and tourists.
+Moderate risk of violent crime (armed robbery, carjacking, and assault) exists throughout the country, especially in the cities of Nur-Sultan, Atyrau, Aktau, and Almaty, including areas frequented by expatriates and tourists, particularly outside bars and nightclubs at night.

 Scams involving corrupt officials and false identity (such as criminals posing as police officers and prearranged drivers at airports) have been reported.